 - TAFE offer VETDSS courses in Construction, Plumbing, Electrotechnology.

-- MPA Skills offer Plumbing – Apply directly to MPA.
+- NextGen Skills offer Plumbing – Apply directly to NextGen Skills, located in Forrestfield or Joondalup.
 Students must have “C” grade average to apply.

 School Based Traineeships (SBT)